 It involves three common elements: Extract, Transform, and Load (also called ETL).
 The ETL process is categorized into three simple steps:

-- Extract data from one or more sources
+- Extract data from one or more sources.

 - Transform into the required format of the destination system by applying transformations, such as sort, filter, etc.

-- Load into the target system, such as a database or data warehouse
+- Load into the target system, such as a database or data warehouse.

 Automating the process of data sourcing saves time and money while improving business efficiency.
 It also helps reduce errors through data validation and ensures that the loaded data is structured.
 Collecting essential business insights from your data is necessary for the company to progress in the right direction.
 Thus, having automated data processing in data analytics helps business users focus on analyzing data rather than preparing it.

-Data Automation Examples
+Data Automation Use Cases

 In today’s fast-moving world, there are several everyday examples of automatic data processing, such as: